Project: Longannet

 Timing: Cancelled Previous start date (2014)

-Motivation/Economics: The project is waiting to hear on the decision taken by the UK government if it will receive the funding.
+The project is waiting to hear on the decision taken by the UK government if it will receive the funding.
 E.ON pulled out of the Kingsnorth project (October 2010) leaving Longannet as the only remaining competitor for the UK CCS project.
 Provided all the requirements are met, Longannet will receive the £1 billion in capital expenditure for the first UK commercial-scale CCS demonstration project.
 ScottishPower was one of 9 UK projects to apply for EU funding of NER300 funding – a €4.4 billion fund earmarked to help support CCS and renewable energy projects (February 2011).

-Comments: On October 19, 2011 it was announced that the Longannet CCS project had been officially cancelled.
+On October 19, 2011 it was announced that the Longannet CCS project had been officially cancelled.
 The UK government announced "a decision has been made not to proceed with Longannet but to pursue other projects with the £1bn funding made available by the government."
 Longannet was the last remaining project in the UK government's competition for CCS funding.

-Earlier in October 2011, it had emerged that talks between the UK Department of Energy and Climate Change (DECC) and ScottishPower had run into trouble over commercial viabiity without more public financing (£1.5 bn was requested).
+Earlier in October 2011, it had emerged that talks between the UK Department of Energy and Climate Change (DECC) and ScottishPower had run into trouble over commercial viability without more public financing (£1.5 billion was requested).
 ScottishPower, and its partners Shell and the National Grid, had also recently completed a detailed study of the project and had deep concerns about its commercial viability without heavier public backing.

 In May 2009 Scottish Energy began a small 1 MW demo capture project which successfully captured over 90%.
 Shell and Petrofac had agreed on a CO2 storage plan if Longannet was successful on winning the UK CCS grant.
 The CO2 would be piped to an existing gas processing facility before being piped offshore to Shell's Goldeneye Gas Platform.

-Project Link: ScottishPower Carbon Capture Website
+Project Link: ScottishPower website

 Other Sources and Press Releases: